 The bitterness in cacao can be manipulated during the many steps of making chocolate.
 How cocoa beans are fermented, roasted, ground, and conched all affect the bitterness of the end product.
 But Van Houten wanted another option.
-He realized that if he washed cocoa beans with a potassium carbonate solution, which is alkaline, he could reduce the acidity and increase the pH to the neutral 7 (on the base/acid scale that goes from 0 to 14).
+He realized that if he washed cocoa beans with a potassium carbonate solution, which is alkaline, he could reduce the acidity and increase the pH to a neutral 7 (on the base/acid scale that goes from 0 to 14).

 Alkalizing cocoa powder changes it in a couple of other ways too.
 It makes the cocoa powder darker—even to the point that it is almost black, which is sometimes referred to as super Dutched.
 And it strips out some of the flavor, not surprisingly.
 So while many of us would think that the darker the color, the deeper the chocolate flavor would be, as is often true for natural (non-Dutched) chocolate, in fact, the opposite is true here.

-When Dutched Cocoa Powder Makes Sense to Use
+When to Use Dutched Cocoa Powder